goken42/recruitment-backend/README.md

 ## Bonus
 * Choose a coding standard
 * Choose an API standard
-* Choose a standard for automated technical documentation
+* Choose a standard for automated technical documentation generation
 * Manage API Versioning
 * Implement Tests
 * Feel free to add / do whatever it seems wise to you